UNLuka15/GroupSysDev/README.md

-# Museum Customer Experience Analysis Platform
+# Museum Customer Experience Analysis Platform - SQL Integration

-This project aims to transform the customer experience (CX) at museums by building a platform capable of analyzing customer feedback from various sources, such as Google Reviews.
+This project aims to transform the customer experience (CX) at museums by building a platform capable of analyzing customer feedback.
+This includes sources such as Google Reviews.
+This SQL integration will therefore create tables to store this data.

 ## Table of Contents